 According to TIPRO’s analysis, direct Texas upstream employment for December 2022 totaled 211,200, an increase of 1,300 jobs from November employment numbers, subject to revisions.
 Texas upstream employment in December 2022 represented the addition of 36,100 positions compared to December 2021, including an increase of 7,000 jobs in oil and natural gas extraction and 29,100 jobs in the services sector.
 The average monthly gain in Texas upstream employment last year was 3,127.

-TIPRO once again noted strong job posting data for upstream, midstream and downstream sectors for the month of June.
-According to the association, there were 12,391 active unique jobs postings for the Texas oil and natural gas industry in June, an increase of 6 percent compared to May numbers.
+TIPRO’s new employment data also indicated a significant rise in job postings for the upstream, midstream and downstream industries for the month of December.
+According to the association, there were 14,482 active unique jobs postings for the Texas oil and natural gas industry in December, including 6,953 new job postings added in the month by companies.

-Among the 14 specific industry sectors TIPRO uses to define the Texas oil and natural gas industry, Support Activities for Oil and Gas Operations once again ranked the highest in June for unique job listings with 3,247 postings, followed by Oil and Gas Field Machinery and Equipment Manufacturing (1,547 postings), and Crude Petroleum Extraction (1,431 postings), indicating a continued emphasis on increasing exploration and production activities in the state.
-The leading three cities by total unique oil and natural gas job postings were Houston (4,594), Midland (1,199) and Odessa (520), said TIPRO.
+Among the 14 specific industry sectors TIPRO uses to define the Texas oil and natural gas industry, Support Activities for Oil and Gas Operations continued to lead in the rankings for unique job listings in December with 4,526 postings, followed by Crude Petroleum Extraction (1,982), and Petroleum Refineries (1,418).
+The leading three cities by total unique oil and natural gas job postings were Houston (5,688), Midland (1,217) and Odessa (677), said TIPRO.

-The top three companies ranked by unique job postings in May were Baker Hughes with 1,073 positions, KBR (490) and Halliburton (436), according to TIPRO’s analysis.
-Of the top ten companies listed by unique job postings last month, six companies were in the services sector, followed by two companies in midstream and two in oil and natural gas extraction.
+The top three companies ranked by unique job postings in December were John Wood Group with 820 positions, Baker Hughes (816) and KBR (576), according to TIPRO.
+Of the top ten companies listed by unique job postings last month, six companies were in the services sector, followed by two companies in oil and natural gas extraction and two midstream companies.